 The most common reason for seeking divorce is cruelty.
-It is a wide term.
+It is a broad term.
 Cruelty includes physical as well as psychological.
 Other most sought after grounds for divorce cases are desertion (abandonment), and adultery.

 A third of the cases have elements of infidelity in one way or another.
-But it is interesting that in most cases of infidelity or cheating, it does not find mention as a reason (to part ways).
+But it is interesting that in most cases of adultery or cheating, it does not find mention as a reason (to part ways).

 How do spouses claim to have found out about their partners’ infidelity?

-Phone, call records, Facebook, Whatsapp, SMS, etc. In one way or another they leave their imprint.
+Phone, call records, Facebook, Whatsapp, SMS, etc. In one way or another, they leave their imprint.

 Do men and women clients react differently to infidelity?